-In October 2017, the Company entered into a lease agreement for office and laboratory space in Building 900, Babraham Research Campus, Cambridge, U.K., which expires on December 11, 2021.
+In October 2017, BicycleRD Limited entered into a lease agreement for office and laboratory space in Building 900, Babraham Research Campus, Cambridge, U.K. which expires on December 11, 2021.
 The annual rent is approximately \$0.5 million.
-The Company has the right to renew the lease for five years commencing December 11, 2021, which is not included in the lease term as it is not reasonably certain that the right will be exercised.
+The lease agreement provides that the Company has the right to renew the lease for five years commencing December 12, 2021.
+The renewal period was not included in the original lease term as it was not reasonably certain that the right would be exercised.
+In March 2021, the Company concluded that it was reasonably certain that it would exercise the lease renewal option, and accounted for the lease extension as a modification of the existing lease.
+The Company remeasured the right of use asset and lease liability by calculating the present value of expected lease payments, discounted at 7.70%, the Company's incremental borrowing rate, over the new lease term.
+The payments for the modified lease are approximately \$0.5 million through December 31, 2021, and \$0.8 million annually thereafter.
 Service charges are also payable based on floor area and are estimated to be approximately \$0.1 million per year.
-In conjunction with the 2017 lease agreement, the Company paid a security deposit of \$0.6 million, which is recorded in other assets in the condensed consolidated balance sheets.
-The Company has recorded a right-of-use asset and corresponding lease liability, by calculating the present value of lease payments, discounted at 7.75%, the incremental borrowing rate, over the lease term.
+In conjunction with the October 2017 lease agreement, the Company paid a security deposit of \$0.6 million, which is recorded in other current assets in the condensed consolidated balance sheets.
+In June 2021, the Company exercised its option to renew the Cambridge, U.K. lease for five years commencing December 12, 2021.